 Eggs Unlimited- New Frontier in Reproduction

-From the UK comes an amazing potential new development in reproduction, one that could revolutionize infertility and potentialls end Menopause as we know it.
-From our perspective, this could potentiall mean a woman could grow her own genetic egg cells in a lab and then have them fertilized with her husband’s or partner’s sperm to be implanted in a surrogate.
+From the UK comes an amazing potential new development in reproduction, one that could revolutionize infertility and potentials end Menopause as we know it.
+From our perspective, this could potentially mean a woman could grow her own genetic egg cells in a lab and then have them fertilized with her husband’s or partner’s sperm to be implanted in a surrogate.
 While not yet a reality, the potential of this development is enormous.
 We’ll keep listening for additional details to bring more news to our clients.
 Please read the full article below.

 Exclusive: Lab-grown egg cells could revolutionise fertility – and even banish menopause

 Saturday 07 April 2012

 The first human egg cells that have been grown entirely in the laboratory from stem cells could be fertilised later this year in a development that will revolutionise fertility treatment and might even lead to a reversal of the menopause in older women.

 Scientists are about to request a licence from the UK fertility watchdog to fertilise the eggs as part of a series of tests to generate an unlimited supply of human eggs, a breakthrough that could help infertile women to have babies as well as making women as fertile in later life as men.